 Like I’ve written about previously I’ve been a bit torn on the 50mm focal length, but lately I’ve come around to it.
 I like the slight bit of compression it offers compared to something just a little wider, but also that it remains usable in closer quarters.
 I also especially enjoy pairing a 50 with something wider, like a 28 or 25, and often feel that I could shoot a two lens set up like that indefinitely.

 It’s hard to point to specific things in why I feel a little cold towards it.
 My picky side would prefer half stop aperture settings and a true focus tab, but on the other hand the ZM Sonnar that I like a lot has identical ergonomics and I don’t find them an issue there.
+And sure it helps that the Sonnar is a little faster as that allows me to use it in slightly lower light, but the different isn’t really significant in use and I easily get by with the Summicron.
 So the only thing I can point to is the images it produces.
 Objectively they are excellent, but the rendering simply doesn’t inspire me.
 I’ve absolutely made a fair share of images I love with it, and if I wasn’t comparing it to such appealing alternatives I would probably have it as my favourite 50 of all time.
 But with the options I have at hand it’s hard for me personally to feel all that compelled to shoot it.

 The Planar frequently impresses on a technical level and the output can come across as quite transparent in many situations.
 In some cases however it has a tendency to look a bit clinical.
 Especially for portraits or portrait-esque images, but compared to some of the alternatives I've been shooting even the general impression is somewhat cold.